National College Athlete Honor Society announces Scholar Athletes of the Year

 2019-20 Andreas Vazaios North Carolina State University Men’s Swimming and Diving

-The National College Athlete Honor Society, Inc., known as Chi Alpha Sigma, is a registered 501(c)(3) non-profit organization that was founded in 1996.
-Chi Alpha Sigma works with state chapters to recognize college student-athletes who succeed in their sport and in the classroom.
+The National College Athlete Honor Society, Inc. is a registered 501(c)(3) non-profit organization that was founded in 1996.
+Chi Alpha Sigma works with state chapters of four-year institutions to recognize college student-athletes who succeed in their sport and in the classroom.